Managing the Safety and Security of Minors Online

 - Best Practices for Securing your Online Classroom — Tips via Zoom Blog

-- Changes to Zoom Setting Effective 5/30/2020 — To provide additional security and privacy for meetings and webinars, Zoom will require passwords for meetings and webinars, including previously scheduled events
+- Changes to Zoom Setting Effective 5/30/2020 — To provide additional security and privacy for meetings and webinars, Zoom requires passwords for meetings and webinars.

 - Information Security Office News & Events — Articles providing information about data security, remote work best practices and potential issues